amdacccache/novelish.io/README.md

 npm run start
 ```
 in order to download the dev tools and packages used in this application.
 We used Prettier to format this code and the project was linted with ESLint.
+In order to get the MongoDB working, create a ".env" file in your project folder.
+Create a variable in the .env file called MONGO_URL and set it equal to your Mongo connection string.

 ## Folders